General Electric J31: Design and development

-Using their turbocharger expertise, General Electric were able to, in a short space of time, develop a 1400 lbf-thrust version, known as the I-14.
+Using their turbocharger expertise, General Electric were able, in a short space of time, to develop a 1400 lbf-thrust version, known as the I-14.
 Later they increased the thrust to 1600 lbf.
 This version was referred to internally as the I-16 However, the United States Army Air Forces later decided to standardize all their jet engine naming, at which point the I-16 became the J31.

 Production of the J31 started for the P-59 Airacomet in 1943, and by the time the lines shut down in 1945, a total of 241 had been built.
 GE also used the basic design to produce the much larger I-40 with 4,000 lbf, but this design was passed on to Allison as the J33.
 Another derivative of the J31, the General Electric I-20, given the military designation J39, was ordered but later cancelled.

 Meanwhile, the British version of the W.2B/23 turbojet entered production as the 1,600lbf thrust Rolls-Royce Welland 1 in October, 1943.
-The Gloster Meteor I fighter, which entered RAF service in July, 1944, was powered by the Welland I.
+The Gloster Meteor I fighter, which entered RAF service in July 1944, was powered by the Welland I.